First Spiritualist Temple

 Despite its popularity, the movement was mostly one of households and camp revivals, and resulted in few houses of worship.
 The First Spiritual Temple is a rare, and magnificent, exception.
 The building, which was completed in 1885, is built in the Richardsonian Romanesque style, whose best known example, Trinity Church in Copley Square, is located just a few blocks over.
 On the corners of the buildings, you can see carvings of ghostly faces, one of the few external clues to the building’s purpose.

 The building itself only served a religious purpose for two decades.
-It later became a theater, and today houses a Montessori School in addition to a restaurant.
+It later became a theater, and today houses Kingsley Montessori School in addition to a restaurant.

 Know Before You Go